 Welcome to Compass Corner!

-Let's get to know one of the Compass team's valuable members: Jennifer Toomey, Registered Psychiatric Nurse.
+Let's get to know another one of the amazing Compass Team members: Dimicia Speck / Hamanikwiladzi

 What is your role with the Compass team?

-What drew you to working in the field of child and youth mental health (CYMH)?
+What drew you to working in the field of child and youth mental health?

 What have you found the most rewarding or surprising about supporting providers?